-A vehicle-specific Certification label is attached to the vehicle's center pillar (B-pillar).
-The label may show the gross weight capacity of the vehicle, called the Gross Vehicle Weight Rating (GVWR).
+A vehicle-specific Certification/ Tire label is attached to the center pillar (B-pillar).

+The label may show the size of the vehicle's original tires and the inflation pressures needed to obtain the gross weight capacity of the vehicle.
+The label shows the gross weight capacity of the vehicle.
+This is called the Gross Vehicle Weight Rating (GVWR).
 The GVWR includes the weight of the vehicle, all occupants, fuel, and cargo.